rspec/rspec.github.io/source/blog/2015-06-12-rspec-3-3-has-been-released.md

   +[2015-06-09 07:49:16.610635000 -0700]
 ~~~

-...which makes it much clearer that the time objects differ at the level of milliseconds.
+...which makes it much clearer that the time objects differ at the subsecond level.

 Thanks to Gavin Miller, Nicholas Chmielewski and Siva Gollapalli for contributing to
 these improvements!